aruizmanas/vulnerabilities_lab/README.md

-# Injection Vulnerabilities
+# Vulnerability Reproductions

-This repository contains examples and demonstrations of various injection vulnerabilities, for educational and security research purposes.
+This repository contains reproductions and demonstrations of various security vulnerabilities for educational and study purposes.
+Each module focuses on a specific type of vulnerability, providing a controlled environment to understand and test exploitation techniques.

 ## Modules